Climatik-Project/Climatik-Project/README.md

 #### 9.1.3 Power Capping Operator Enhancement

-The power capping operator can be enhanced to consider the token/watts metric when adjusting the `maxReplicaCount` of the KEDA ScaleObjects associated with the LLM inference deployments.
+The power capping operator can be enhanced to consider the token/watts metric when adjusting the `maxReplicaCount` of the KEDA ScaledObjects associated with the LLM inference deployments.

 The enhanced power capping operator performs the following steps: